gowsi2021/banking/README.md

 1. Sign up for a new account or log in with existing credentials.
 2. Once logged in, you can view your account details and balance (Saving, Current and Credit).
-3. Transfer funds for a transfer fund form your account to Beneficiary Account.
+3. Transfer funds for a transfer fund from your account to Beneficiary Account.
 4. You can able to do transactions for your account.